 Plus if you continue to wear the same silhouette pants when the styles have changed, it can give off an air of frumpy.

 Wear a Short Top with a Hem Detail

-Of course one way I didn’t showcase here is wearing your top tucked into the cropped pants.
+Of course, one way I didn’t showcase here is by wearing your top tucked into the cropped pants.
 But since many women don’t love that idea, I decided to try two different ideas with tops instead.